-The Treasury Business Segment reported a loss of \$5.6 million for 2022, compared to a loss of \$9.2 million for 2021.
-The \$3.6 million, or 39% decrease in losses from the Treasury Business Segment was mainly due to a \$11.3 million, or 920% increase in total revenues mainly derived from the net effect of the continued positive impact of higher market rates, an optimized average liquidity level and increased average investment portfolio balances.
-These results were offset by a \$4.9 million, or 381% increase in provisions for credit losses resulting from individual reserves allocated to impaired securities from the Bank's Investment Portfolio classified as Stage 3 during 2022, coupled with higher operating expenses of \$12.0 million for 2022, compared to \$9.2 million for 2021 as the Bank strengthened its work force, a new performance-based variable compensation structure implemented in 2022 and other expenses mostly related to strategy implementation.
+The Treasury Business Segment reported a profit of \$12.7 million for 2023, compared to a loss of \$5.6 million for 2022.
+The \$18.3 million, or 328% increase in profit from the Treasury Business Segment was mainly due to a \$16.1 million, or 128% increase in total revenues mainly derived from the net effect of the continued positive impact of higher market rates and higher average liquidity and investment portfolio balances.
+These results were offset by (i) provisions for credit losses of \$0.7 million for 2023, compared to \$6.1 million for 2022, representing a \$5.5 million or 89% decrease in provisions for credit losses mostly associated with the \$4.9 million allocation of individual reserves of impaired securities classified as Stage 3 during 2022 and (ii) higher operating expenses of \$15.2 million for 2023, compared to \$12.0 million for 2022, mostly associated with increased personnel costs and other expenses related to the implementation of the Bank's strategy.